 It refers to the secure and fastest way to achieve interconnection of networks, delivering applications securely, reliably, and quickly to those who need them in an on-demand and scalable manner.

-Cloud connectivity is the comprehensive expression of network connections in the era of cloud computing.
+Cloud direct connect is the comprehensive expression of network connections in the era of cloud computing edge computing.
 It integrates various modes and technologies such as SaaS, application delivery, and P2P.
 Each user is equal to a node, realizing a "super node pool" application of a large number of clients.
 Users only need to establish a connection channel and can securely and quickly obtain the required resources from anywhere through various nodes.

 After achieving cloud connectivity, improving connection speed no longer depends solely on local bandwidth resources but on a massive network service.
 The more users, the more stable and faster the application.
 The entire Internet is a huge "data relay station," and the more participants, the better the connectivity performance of each participant.